How to Reduce Wind Noise in Your Car (Locate the Source)

 Still can’t find the source?
 Stop the car and inspect door and window seals (look for small gaps, cracks, or damage).
 Look for gaps and small openings around the trunk, side mirrors, door locks, door handles.

 Check under the car.
 Modern cars have all sorts of plastic underbody panels and when correctly in place, they actually help reduce wind noise.
-But if one gets damaged or slightly dislodged, wind noise can result.
+But if one gets damaged or slightly dislodged, wind noise, a flapping sound, or even a dragging noise will result.

 How to Reduce Wind Noise in a Car